womanonrails/womanonrails.com/_i18n/en/_posts/2021-08-20-logitech-g915-tkl.md

 **Important!** All commands above are working only in the wireless mode.
 The wire connection is not supported for now.

-One more note here.
+One more note.
 I was not able to save the selected setups.
 Each time when the keyboard turns the lighting off, the lighting effect goes back to keyboard defaults.
 Even I use the `-c` parameter, which should allow me to commit the setups for longer.
 Nevertheless, I had a lot of fun using this project.

 ## Keyleds